-Mathematica, a software tool that is well suited for high precision computing, has been used for implementing our algorithm.
-Extrapolation was carried out for some selected known test functions using both LPFs set 1 and 2; some results of which extrapolated using LPFs set 1 can also be found in [28] and is used here for making comparisons and drawing conclusions.
+For implementing our algorithm we used Mathematica, a software tool that is excellent for high precision computing.
+Extrapolation was carried out for some selected known test functions using the aforementioned LPFs set.
 The only restriction imposed on the selected signals was that its maximum frequency should be less than or equal to that of the corresponding LPFs set used for their extrapolation.
 In the results shown below, the same extrapolation formula was employed for both reconstructing the signal within as well as extrapolating it beyond the interval [-1,1].
 To show the error estimates with respect to the original signal, common logarithm of the absolute error between the extrapolated and original data is also plotted.
-Extrapolation errors of the order of up to 10^{-2} or 10^{-3} are considered acceptable.
+Extrapolation errors of the order of up to $10^{-2}$ or $10^{-3}$ are considered acceptable.